Improving student attendance

 See also our YouTube video.

 An automated “robocall” attendance phone message will go out this year to all students with an unexcused absence, including elementary students.
 Standard practice is for middle and high school calls to go out at the end of the business day.
-For the upcoming year, elementary households will also receive calls, beginning at 11 a.m.
+Elementary households will also receive calls, beginning at 11 a.m.

 The recorded attendance notification message is the district’s official parent notification of an unexcused absence.
 The attendance notification messages are translated into five of the district’s most common languages besides English.